 New research from the University of Amsterdam, published in

-the journal PLOS ONE, provides evidence that orangutan vocalizations may be
+, provides evidence that orangutan vocalizations may be

 useful models for the evolution of human speech.